chilah/My-learing-track/README.md

 # 16-17 February 2019
 - learn to use git and github 🤖
-- fixied code and comment paper-scissors-rock project
+- fixed code and comment on paper-scissors-rock project

 # 14-15 February 2019
 finished learning react and simple project meme generator on scrimba.com